ghotysFN/much-more-fortnite-biulds/README.md

 Credit: Anyone can post these anywhere, just make sure to give proper credit!

-  less GB every build like 13.40 on easyistaller its 80GB now its 38GB
+  less GB every build like 13.40 on easyistaller its 80GB now its 38GB here and alot of build are less GB

 #Network map:
 ![image](https://user-images.githubusercontent.com/59186634/226167783-ec5a77db-2969-491c-806f-ed9b02899f7a.png)